A Characterization for Decidable Separability by Piecewise Testable Languages: Common Patterns

 \section{Common Patterns}

 In this section we prove Theorem~\ref{theo:patterns}.
-We say that an infinite sequence is \emph{adequate} if it is $(\overrightarrow{u}, \overrightarrow{B})$-adequate for some factorization pattern.
-The following statement can be shown using Simon's Factorization Forest Theorem~\citep{Simon-tcs90}. \begin{lemma} Every infinite sequence $(w_n)_n$ of words admits an adequate subsequence. \end{lemma}
+We say that an infinite sequence is \emph{adequate} if it is $(\overrightarrow{u}, \overrightarrow{B})$-adequate for some factorization pattern $(\overrightarrow{u}, \overrightarrow{B})$.
+We will show the following combinatorial statement using Simon's Factorization Forest Theorem~\citep{Simon-tcs90}.